-Creating Space to Make Better Decisions
+Creating Space for Wise Decisions

 There is a small slice of time between emotion and reaction.
 We need to utilize this space, shove in a wedge, widen the gap, and act with greater wisdom.

 Environmental triggers and biological drives cleverly work in the clandestine shadows of the mind, dictating behavior; the actor is acted upon.
 Are we free to act or just puppets in a cruel game?
 Without dredging up ancient homunculus arguments, at least on the level of conscious existence, we are free to choose.
 We have significant opportunities to achieve or fail.
 So wisely deciding when opportunity arises is essential.